 Add a custom HTTP response header to a web site that is hosted by IIS

-This article discusses how to add a custom Hypertext Transfer Protocol (HTTP) response header to a web site that is hosted by Internet Information Services (IIS).
-This header may apply to a site or to an application.
+This article discusses how to add a custom HTTP response header to a web site that's hosted by IIS.
+This header may apply to a site, or an application.

 Original product version: Internet Information Services 7.0

 Original KB number: 954002

 Add custom HTTP response header in IIS 7.0

 To add a custom HTTP response header at the web site level in IIS 7.0 on a Windows Server 2008 computer, follow these steps:

 - Select Start, select Administrative Tools, and then select Internet Information Services (IIS) Manager.